-Another method of control is subjecting the member to a lifestyle of complete openness at all times.
+Another method of control is to always subject the member to a lifestyle of complete openness.
 A member’s privacy is subject to invasion at any moment, and all his assets are considered property of everyone.
 A member is often moved around in different sleeping quarter in the community housing, and he learns to live simple and transparent.
 It is also required that a member practices militaristic obedience to the sect leaders.
 If there is the slightest hesitation on his part, he will be subjected to strong correction or punishment.
 If that’s the case, he will also most like be accused of having demons, which will need to be exorcised.
 Depending on the sect, they will operate with various demon-exorcism programs where some include blasting, which is a practice where the individual gets surrounded by other members for about an hour, who scream at the top of their lungs at the member in the middle, who then gradually breaks down under the pressure.
-Merely tolerating to be blasted is already such a border overstepping allowance, that the member puts himself in the position of abuse of his personal borders and self-respect, causing his self-esteem, self-respect, dignity, and sense of self-worth to be completely annihilated.
+When the member allows himself to be blasted, which is a tremendously boundary crossing violation, it only puts him even more into a place that leads to the complete annihilation of his self-respect, self-esteem, dignity, and sense of self-worth.

-Other methods seen used by religious sects are the constant use of psychological scare tactics to get control over members, including warning people that they will go to Hell if they disobey their authorities, telling people that God is angry with them, telling people how sinful and dirty they are, calling them names, convincing members they are demon possessed, threatening with ex-communication of the sect if they don’t submit, forcing members to be grateful for all the sect and the sect leader has done for them, using members for manual labor to keep them activated and not thinking and having public humiliation ceremonies where a person’s wrong doing’s are exposed and displayed for all members.
+Other methods seen used by religious sects are the constant use of psychological scare tactics to get control over members, including warning people that they will go to Hell if they disobey their authorities, telling people that God is angry with them, telling people how sinful and dirty they are, calling them names, convincing members they are demon possessed, threatening with ex-communication from the sect if they don’t submit, forcing members to be grateful for all the sect leader has done for them, using members for manual labor to keep them activated and not thinking, and having public humiliation ceremonies where a person’s wrong doings are exposed and displayed for all members.

 In a religious sect you will find the mentality that they believe they are the only group on earth that is right and will go to Heaven, and everyone else is wrong, belong to Satan, and will go to Hell.
 Many sects have an over-emphasis on the apocalyptic end times of the world that is said to come.
-The sect leader extorts the fear the members have of going astray and believing in the Anti-Christ, or missing out on Christ’s second coming, and use this fear to make the group strong from within.
+The sect leader extorts the fear the members have of going astray and believing in the Anti-Christ, or missing out on the so-called “Second coming” of Christ, and use this fear to make the group strong from within.
 Also, as the sect gradually isolates itself from the outside communities, the sect leaders will demonize the outside society, and create a sense of survival mentality within the sect.
 This survival mode actually strengthens the group from within because of the perceived idea that their value system is in danger of being attacked by others.